| |

 and mental harm, and illegal trafficking thereof.
 Such

-drugs may be illegal for sale or use, with the exception of
+drugs are illegal for sale or use, with the exception of

 those dispensed under a physician's prescription for use